ECunending/Notes/Mathematics Learning Journal/README.md

-Here is my math note.
+Here is my math learning journal.
 Hope that these notes could help people to help people who love math.

 Note: most of the math notes are hand-written as a PDF.
 In the resource, some books are co-authored, but considering the space, I only wrote the first author.
 Also, because of the copyright issue, there's no links.